 Discovering the Canal Du Midi

 This month, Beth invites us on a leisurely stroll along the Canal du Midi, a UNESCO World Heritage site located in the heart of southwest France.
 Join her and her four-legged friends as she explores the enchanting waterways and picturesque villages that make this destination unique.
-From the tranquil, tree-lined paths to the vibrant towns along the shores, Beth once again shares some of her discoveries, offering a journey through the Occitanie region.
+From the tranquil, tree-lined paths to the vibrant towns along the shores, Beth once again shares some of her discoveries, offering a journey through the beautiful Occitanie region.

 “An unexpected joy of living in our rural backwater is its proximity to several UNESCO sites, one tiny stretch of which we regularly visit for dog walks.
 It is the Canal du Midi, a beautiful, serene stretch of water with a noteworthy history.